Deep Dive into unique_ptr: Zero-Overhead Smart Pointer with Exclusive Ownership

 Summary

-unique_ptr is the tool of choice for expressing exclusive ownership in modern C++.
-Its core design—non-copyable, movable, and RAII-managed lifetime—precisely maps to the semantic of "one object, one owner."
-Through EBO (Empty Base Optimization), a unique_ptr with the default deleter is exactly identical to a raw pointer in both memory and runtime overhead, making it a true zero-overhead abstraction.
+std::unique_ptr is the preferred tool for expressing exclusive ownership in modern C++.
+Its core design—non-copyable, movable, RAII-managed lifetime—precisely maps to the semantic "one object, one owner."
+Through Empty Base Optimization (EBO), std::unique_ptr with a default deleter is identical to a raw pointer in memory and runtime overhead, making it a true zero-overhead abstraction.

-Today we covered the core usages of unique_ptr: the exception safety of make_unique, move semantics and container compatibility, the array version, custom deleter basics, the PIMPL idiom, and the factory function pattern.
-These are the most frequently encountered scenarios in daily engineering.
+We covered the core usage of std::unique_ptr today: exception safety of std::make_unique, move semantics and container compatibility, the array version, custom deleters basics, the PIMPL idiom, and the factory function pattern.
+These are the most frequent scenarios in daily engineering.

-In the next article, we will turn to shared_ptr—a completely different ownership model: shared ownership.
+In the next post, we will turn to std::shared_ptr—a completely different ownership model: shared ownership.
 Are you ready?
 The real complexity is just beginning.

 Reference Resources